+Conclusion: The issue was already addressed by an FFS in the stage 2 of approach 2 (in a previous question) and no new proposal is needed here.

 2.3 E2E QoS

 End-to-end QoS is guaranteed in relaying by splitting the QoS requirements (i.e., latency) between the different hops.
 In approach 1, each relay UE is in RRC_CONNECTED when the U2N Remote UE is RRC_CONNECTED.
 It is therefore natural that the gNB performs the QoS splitting for each hop, considering this was done for single hop U2N relays where the L2 U2N relay also needed to be RRC_CONNECTED.